Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 The reason I wanted to touch on this again is because, as noted at the outset, Deutsche Bank has a new note out that does a pretty decent job of putting the pieces together and expanding on the idea that bonds are acting as a "crutch" for stocks.

-You'll recall that the bank's fixed income team believes that "it is not that equities are cheap to bonds and therefore equities can keep rising, [but] it is that bonds are expensive to equities and by staying expensive can allow equities to become more expensive."

-If that's the case, then we need to know why it is that bonds are getting more expensive and in turn, how that feeds into equities.
+You'll recall that the bank's fixed-income team believes that "it is not that equities are cheap to bonds and therefore equities can keep rising, [but] it is that bonds are expensive to equities and by staying expensive can allow equities to become more expensive."
+If that's the case, then we need to know why it is that bonds are getting more expensive and, in turn, how that feeds into equities.

 The answers should be self-evident.
 One reason bonds are expensive is because central banks are buying them by the trillions.
 Recall that the ECB and the BoJ now both have balance sheets on par with the Fed's: